 With an increased number of remote workers and a vast choice of digital tools available for use, it’s getting more challenging to unite your enterprise's people, technology, and knowledge.
 If your organization relies on a multi-platform approach, you become more vulnerable to silos and the likelihood for miscommunication skyrockets.
 What does it take to sidestep segmentation and make technology the productivity enabler it has always been intended to be?
-Savvy leaders are increasingly looking to intranet software to unlock their workforce's fullest potential.
+Savvy leaders are increasingly looking to modern intranet software to unlock their workforce's fullest potential.

 An intranet is essentially a private network of users given access to a select set of tools and enterprise technology.
 It is a secure way of sharing information and data between users that, in a business setting, allows your employees to easily and safely collaborate and interact from one central system.